slyyy81/assignment/README.md

 `ansible-playbook run.yaml -kK`

-The '-kK' option will prompt us for the connection and privilege escalation password to SSH to the host.
+The '-kK' options will prompt us for the connection and privilege escalation password to SSH to the host, and may be omitted if they are not required.

 The 'PLAY RECAP' will indicate whether the playbook was succesfully executed or not.